7baye7/7baye7.github.io/README.md

 ## Solution

-Download this repository and open [index.html](index.html) in your browser:
+Go to the **[Investment Portfolio Rebalancing Calculator at GitHub Pages](https://7baye7.github.io/)**.
+Alternatively, you can download this repository and open [index.html](index.html) in your browser:

 ![start](img/start.jpg)